Vachirawit Chivaaree: Early life

 Vachirawit was born on 27 December 1997 in Nakhon Chai Si, Nakhon Pathom Province, Thailand, as Kunlatorn Chivaaree; he is of Thai-American-Chinese descent.
-His parents got divorced when he was a child.
+His parents divorced when he was a child.
 He grew up in Thailand with his maternal relatives and his cousins.
-When he was a kid his mother named him "Bright".
+As a child his mother nicknamed him "Bright".
 In fourth grade, he changed his name from Kunlatorn to Vachirawit.
 He grew up surrounded by musicians, as his uncle owned a music school.
 At the age of 10, he started learning several musical instruments.

 Vachirawit completed his lower secondary education at Suankularb Wittayalai School, and upper secondary education at Triam Udom Suksa School.
 During middle school, he was among 700 students chosen from over 10,000 applicants to compete in a Math and Science competition organized by the National Science and Technology Development Agency (NSTDA) and Diamond Crown, an Academic Excellence Program.
-He also served as an academic representative and secured 4th place in a national crossword competition.
-He worked as a part-timer for small roles in the entertainment industry and paid for his own schooling.
+He served as an academic representative and secured 4th place in a national crossword competition.
+He worked as a part-timer for small roles in the entertainment industry through this he was able to pay for his own schooling.

-Vachirawit initially got a scholarship and taken Thammasat English Program of Engineering (TEPE) under the Faculty of Engineering of Thammasat University, but took break for a year to focus on his career.
-Later, he decided to pursue marketing at Bangkok University International College, which endowed with a full scholarship too.
+Vachirawit initially received a scholarship for the Thammasat English Program of Engineering (TEPE) under the Faculty of Engineering of Thammasat University, but took break for a year to focus on his career.
+Later, he decided to pursue marketing at Bangkok University International College.
+This program also presented him with a full scholarship.
 In 2021, he completed his Bachelor of Business Administration (BBA) in Marketing.